klahrich/chiefhustler/content/posts/vaccine-thoughts.md

 I'm an idiot.

 Now that I think about it, if I'm an idiot, then in a life or death situation, I _should_ follow the majority.

+Here's a thought experiment: what if the vaccine was delivered through a pill?
+Would I rush to take it then?

+I think I'd be slightly more likely to take it, but as I imagine that scenario, I still have the same question pop in my head: "How much do we not know?"

 ## More rambling (added on 2021-08-04)